sorbet/sorbet/website/docs/error-reference.md

 and import that new package wherever it's needed.
 In some situations, there may be simpler ways to restructure the code that don't involve making a new package.

+## 3719

+> This error is specific to Stripe's custom `--stripe-packages` mode.
+If you are
+> at Stripe, please see [go/modularity](http://go/modularity) for more.

+A package references constants from another package without the corresponding `import` or `test_import` statements.

+To fix this error, add the `import` or `test_import` statements related to the packages in the `__package.rb` file where the error is reported.

 ## 3720

 > This error is specific to Stripe's custom `--stripe-packages` mode.
 If you are